rjmholt/misc/psapi/doc.md

 so that when it's disposed at the end of the `using` block, the runspace is also disposed of properly.

-However, when runspaces are not associated with a `PowerShell` object through `RunspaceMode.NewRunspace`, *we* are responsible for cleaning it up.
+However, when runspaces are not associated with a `PowerShell` object through `RunspaceMode.NewRunspace`, *we* are responsible for cleaning it up
+(unless we're reusing an already existant `Runspace.DefaultRunspace`, like on the pipeline thread).
 This is important because runspaces really represent most of the overhead of executing PowerShell;
 because they're the sandbox in which PowerShell executes, they represent all the memory and caches and context,